codenvy/docs/src/main/_docs/user-guide/user-teams.md

 {% include base.html %}

 # Teams in Codenvy

-Teams allow to regroup multiple developers to collaborate with shared workspaces and shared resources.
+Teams allow groups of developers to collaborate with private and shared workspaces.
+Resources and permissions are controlled and allocated within the team by the team administrator.

-## Team's owner

-The user who is creating the team is its "owner" and is sharing his resources to the team.
-As an owner of the team, you are able to define limits to the resources which can be used by teams.
-See following section [TODO: add link]

-On Codenvy.io, the owner of a team, is the one who is paying for its resources.

-## Teams's roles
+## Roles

-There are two different roles in a team:
+There are three different roles in a team:
+- **Owner**: The team owner is the user who creates the team.
+It is the owner's resources that are allocated within the team.
+Team owners can define limits on the resources that team members can use.
 - **Admin**: Team's admins are able to manage the team.
-They can edit team's settings, manage workspaces, resources and members.
+Admins can edit settings, manage workspaces, resources and members.
 - **Developer**: Team's developers are the able create workspace, manage own workspaces and use any other workspaces they have permissions for.

 ## Team's workspaces